The Philosophy of One Divide®

 Take the First Steps & Learn to Master the Interplay of Emotional Warfare®

-This essay series provides helpful background to One Divide’s Emotional Warfare educational platform and book series.
+This essay series provides helpful background to One Divide’s Emotional Warfare psycho-educational platform and book series.
 The Emotional Warfare Essay Series, Vol. 1 provides overarching insights and theses for the motivated individual or researcher desiring a deeper dive into the original foundational framework and philosophical literature of the Philosophy of One Divide.
 Read more about the Essay Series or sign up below to receive a free copy.

 Human Conflict and Human Unity

 Groundwork to a New Philosophical-Psychology Platform Centered on a Functional Theory of Emotional Warfare

 “A Critical Contribution to Understanding Mental Health & Illness”

 I have accumulated 70+ years of life experience and have studied the human condition for the past 5 decades.
 It is my professional opinion that Edward Kroger’s One Divide Philosophy — and his Theory of Emotional Warfare — addresses important and outstanding questions and problems in our understanding of both adaptive and maladaptive human behaviors.
 Importantly, the claims made by the philosophy are rational and evaluable and these insights are consistent with current psychological knowledge and theories of and about human conduct.